chitralekha18/ParamSensitiveMetrics/README.md

 # Paper Title: Param-Sensing Metrics: A Study on Parameter Sensitivity of Deep-Feature based Evaluation Metrics for Audio Textures
 ## Authors: Chitralekha Gupta, Yize Wei, Zequn Gong, Purnima Kamath, Zhuoyao Li, Lonce Wyse

-## accepted for publication aISMIR 2022
+## accepted for publication at ISMIR 2022

 This folder contains four sub-folders:
 1. "samples" - contains 11 audio files as an example.
 The codes in the other folders refer to this folder.